nrfconnect/ncs-zigbee/samples/light_bulb/README.rst

 1. Turn on the development kit that runs the Network coordinator sample.

-   When **LED2** turns on, this development kit has become the Coordinator of the Zigbee network and the network is established.
+   When **LED 2** turns on, this development kit has become the Coordinator of the Zigbee network and the network is established.

 #.
 Turn on the development kit that runs the Light bulb sample.

-   When **LED2** turns on, the light bulb has become a Router inside the network.
+   When **LED 2** turns on, the light bulb has become a Router inside the network.

    .. note::
-      If **LED2** does not turn on, press **BUTTON 0** on the Coordinator to reopen the network.
+      If **LED 2** does not turn on, press **Button 0** on the Coordinator to reopen the network.

 #.
 Turn on the development kit that runs the Light switch sample.

-   When **LED2** turns on, the light switch has become an End Device, connected directly to the Coordinator.
+   When **LED 2** turns on, the light switch has become an End Device, connected directly to the Coordinator.

 #.
-Wait until **LED3** on the development kit that runs the Light switch sample turns on.
+Wait until **LED 3** on the development kit that runs the Light switch sample turns on.

    This LED indicates that the switch found a light bulb to control.

 #.
 Use the buttons on the development kit that runs the :ref:`zigbee_light_switch_sample` sample to control the light bulb.

-   The result of using the buttons is reflected on the light bulb's **LED1**.
+   The result of using the buttons is reflected on the light bulb's **LED 1**.

 You can now use buttons on the light switch to control the light bulb, as described in the :ref:`zigbee_light_switch_user_interface` section of the Light switch sample page.